julianecassidy/react-jobify/README.md

 ## Acknowledgments

 I completed this project at [Rithm School](https://www.rithmschool.com/).
-I would like to thank the my pairs for the project -- [Justin Clark](https://github.com/jclark1913) on the backend and [Sarah Graup](https://github.com/sarahgraup) on the frontend.
+I would like to thank the my pairs for the project -- [Chris Lupton](https://github.com/clupt) on the backend and [Sarah Graup](https://github.com/sarahgraup) on the frontend.
 I'd also like to thank the staff of Rithm for code reviews and assistance.

 - [Rithm School](https://www.rithmschool.com/)
 - [Best-README-Template](https://github.com/othneildrew/Best-README-Template)